-- Cameron’s mother, Christine died of cancer
+- Cameron’s mother, Christine, died of cancer.

-- Courtney’s father, Sam is absent from her life until he reappears
+- Courtney’s father, Sam, is absent from her life until he reappears.

-- Cindy’s mother accidentally died at the hands of her daughter
+- Cindy’s mother accidentally died at the hands of her daughter.

-- Mike’s mother’s status is unknown
+- Mike’s mother’s status is unknown.

-- Isaac’s father, The Fiddler is MIA
+- Isaac’s father, The Fiddler, is Missing In Action.

-- Isaac’s mother, Anaya is dead
+- Isaac’s mother, Anaya, is dead.

 #17: Yolanda’s Connection To The Wildcat Mantle